DomainGroupOSS/swift-non-empty/README.md

 # NonEmpty
 A small library to allow you to express the non-emptiness of a collection _through its type_.

+## Status
+This framework is no longer being maintained.

 ## Background
 **Other functional languages get [dependent types](https://en.wikipedia.org/wiki/Dependent_type), why not Swift?**